9 post-purchase emails that drive engagement, revenue, and loyalty

 The timeline and content of these automations also vary based on how long it’s been since your customer made their purchase.
 For example, it’s best to send an order confirmation email immediately after, but you want to wait until the product is delivered and the customer has had time to use it before you send another email to request a product review.

 Sharon Goldstein, CEO of LimeSpot, speaks to the general benefits of this flow: “Post-purchase emails and SMS are a great time to get the flywheel going, re-engaging existing customers to queue up their next purchase.”

-“Focus on optimizing the customer experience, here—don’t focus on driving additional sales,” advises Adam Kitchen, CEO of Magnet Monster.
+“Focus on optimising the customer experience, here—don’t focus on driving additional sales,” advises Adam Kitchen, CEO of Magnet Monster.
 “Most brands see the biggest drop-off from first to second purchase, normally because they bombard the user with such a high frequency of emails that they churn before you’re able to convey value to them on the channel.”

-What makes post-purchase emails worth the resource squeeze
+What makes post-purchase emails worthwhile

 Kevin Marvinac, VP of partnerships at ShipBob, acknowledges post-purchase emails have not always been the easiest to implement.